apache/nuttx/configs/lm3s6965-ek/README.txt

   Either Linux or Cygwin on Windows can be used for the development environment.
   The source has been built only using the GNU toolchain (see below).
 Other toolchains will likely cause problems.
-Testing was performed using the Cygwin environment because the Luminary FLASH programming application was used for writing to FLASH and this application works only under Windows.
+Testing was performed using the Cygwin environment because the Raisonance R-Link emulatator and some RIDE7 development tools were used and those tools works only under Windows.

 GNU Toolchain Options
 ^^^^^^^^^^^^^^^^^^^^^